 Respiration is important.
 Increasing lifespan is important.
 There's lots of evidence that air pollution is bad for you.
 Policies matter.
 Environmental policies and environmental outcomes can and should be studied by quantitative researchers.
 Data are never perfect but we still need to move forward.
 Subject-matter researchers spend decades of their life establishing subject-matter expertise, and they don't always have full statistical expertise.
 That is fine.
 There is a division of labor.
-As researchers in statistics and political science, we don't have much subject-matter knowledge about environmental epidemiology, even though we have published papers in the area.
+We are statistics researchers and don't have much subject-matter knowledge about environmental science, even though we publish papers in the area.
 Regression discontinuity is a great idea.
 Causal inference from observational data is difficult but still needs to be done.
-There's often no easy way to control for background variables in a quasiexperiment.
+There's often no easy way to control for background variables in a quasi-experiment.
 These researchers did the best they could.
-The sign of their conclusions is consistent with much of the literature and their paper was accepted in a leading scientific journal.
+Their conclusions are consistent with much of the literature and their paper was accepted in a leading scientific journal.
 Even if their work is imperfect it should not be dismissed.
 We focus on a statistical concern with this paper because statistics is what we do.
-We suspect that an improved analysis of these data would yield a lower point estimate and a higher level of uncertainty, leading to 95% intervals that contain zero.
-This would not mean that the true effect is zero, it just means there is a high level of uncertainty in the effect given an analysis based only on the data at hand.
+We suspect that an improved analysis of these data would yield a higher level of uncertainty, leading to 95%intervals that contain zero.
+This would not mean that the true effect is zero, it just means there is some level of uncertainty in the effect given an analysis based only on the data at hand.
 We are skeptical about an effect of 5 years of life but we could be wrong.
-We think it would be fine for the journal to publish an article just like this one, but without the global cubic polynomial and with a smaller and non-statistically-significant estimate of the effect.
+We think it would be fine for the journal to publish an article just like this one, but without the cubic polynomial and with a smaller and non-statistically-significant estimate of the effect.

 We have the impression that research journals have an implicit rule that under normal circumstances they will publish this sort of quantitative empirical paper only if it has statistically significant results.
-That's a discontinuity right there, and researchers in various fields (for example, Button et al., 2013) have found evidence that it introduces endogeneity in the selection variable.
+That's a regression discontinuity right there, and researchers in various fields (for example, Button et al., 2013) have found evidence that it introduces some endogeneity in the selection variable.